Tilt In Space Wheelchairs

 Tilt in Space Wheelchairs, or comfort wheelchairs, are advanced manual wheelchairs designed for people who have to spend extended periods of time in a wheelchair, and who may not be able to support themselves.
 They come with anatomical cushions, elevating leg rests and the ability to tilt and recline the wheelchair, allowing the user to lie back.
 We are also able to provide advanced positioning supports and tray tables for tilt in space wheelchairs when required.

-Our Tilt in Space manual wheelchairs are all available to hire.
+We offer our three main models of Tilt in Space manual wheelchair for hire (the Rea Azalea range) within London and the South East of England.
 Payment is taken two weekly on a rolling basis, with the price reducing after 12 weeks.
 This offers an ideal solution for those who are not sure how long they will need a Tilt in Space wheelchair for, or who are waiting for one to be provided by the NHS.

 While hiring from us, the wheelchairs are covered by our repair or replace service: if you experience a problem, our trained technicians will come out to either repair the wheelchair on-site, or replace it with another.
 While hired, Tilt in Space wheelchairs are also fully insured within the UK.
 Please note that they are not insured to be taken outside the UK - while you can do so, you would need to ensure that you have obtained suitable insurance to cover for any damage or loss incurred.

 We also offer all of our Tilt in Space manual wheelchairs for purchase - this allows you to own the chair outright, and can work out as cheaper if the need is long term.
-It also allows us to provide a wider range of options than are found on our hire chairs.
+It also allows us to provide a wider range of options than are found on our hire chairs, as well as other models.

 As these are prescriptive wheelchairs that are built to order, we will need to carry out an assessment first, to ensure the chair is provided in the right size and with the right seating options.
 We can arrange for one of our product specialists to come out to your residence with a Tilt in Space wheelchair to carry out this consultation.
 For those with more advanced pressure care or postural needs, we have an Occupational Therapist assessment service available with our wheelchair-seating specialist OT.